-The transportation sector represents a fraction of fuel end use in California and stands to be further reduced through the implementation of advanced clean fleets and electrification initiatives.
-In contrast, fuel demand in the industrial sector represents about 30 times that of the transportation sector and is less readily electrified.
-Meanwhile, in the Scoping Plan, Advanced Clean Fleets rulemaking and other forums, CARB has made clear that it wants to increase the availability of RNG in the industrial sector and other non-transportation end uses.
+We strongly agree with CARB that RNG is critical to meet state climate targets, and robust markets for RNG must be expanded beyond the transportation sector.
+In the Scoping Plan, Advanced Clean Fleets rulemaking and other forums, CARB has made clear that it wants to increase the availability of RNG in the industrial sector and other "hard-to-electrify," non-transportation end uses.
 However, unless and until there is equivalent policy support for RNG in the industrial sector, the LCFS will continue to drive RNG into the transportation fuel market.
-The most straight forward and equitable solution to this challenge is to expand the LCFS program to include non-transportation natural gas end-use sectors, such as the industrial sector.
+Policy and market signals can and should be sent to encourage non-transportation use of RNG, but biomethane must not be phased out of LCFS until there is an equivalent program and pathway to do so.

 Decarbonization of this much larger market sector has much greater potential to move the needle from a SLCP, biomethane, and carbon dioxide perspective.
 We also note that, while the Renewable Gas Standard adopted under SB 1440 opens up large new markets, prices in that market are likely to primarily support the lowest cost biomethane pathways, primarily from landfills.
-Between inaccurate accounting for landfill emissions in the LCFS and price thresholds established under the Renewable Gas Standard, biomethane from landfill-diverted organics will struggle to compete in the market, and the State will struggle to meet its carbon reduction and SLCP goals.
+Further, SB 1440 notably does not provide a market for non-core industrial and commercial customers.
+Between inaccurate accounting for landfill emissions in the LCFS, price thresholds established under the Renewable Gas Standard, and limited market pathways, biomethane from landfill-diverted organics will struggle to compete in the market, and the State will struggle to meet its carbon reduction and SLCP goals.